ARTICLE CATEGORIES

 Role of Social Media

 With the advent of social media, social abundance is becoming tricky to obtain.
-Designed to be physically present with people, we lose much of the personal touch in spending time with our friends and family on Facebook or on the phone texting.
+Designed to be physically present with people, we lose much of the personal touch when we spend more time with friends and family on Facebook, Instagram, text messages, and short videos than we do face to face.

 4 Steps to Building Solid Relationships